Best Homemade Candle Recipe To Try on Your Own

 10. Snip the top of the wick.
 And voila, your candles are ready.

-Dying Wax
+Dying Candle Wax

 Use the method above for preparing your hot wax, but this time add dye to the mixture.